hadolint/hadolint/README.md

 If you are an experienced Haskeller, we would be very grateful if you would tear our code apart in a review.

+To compile, you will need a recent Haskell environment and `cabal-install`.

 ### Setup

 1. Clone repository